How do I know which hearing instruments are right for me?

 What are examples of ALDs?

 FM systems, infrared systems, induction loop systems, one to one communicators, and amplified telephones are examples of ALD technology.
-All technologies are considered good and each has advantages and disadvantages.
+All technologies are considered good and each has advantages and disadvantages when it comes to assisting in hearing loss.